Growth. Productivity. Revenue. These can grow exponentially by meeting one aim: increase referrals to your organization.

-Unfortunately, many hospitals and practices have difficulty establishing and maintaining a constant stream of quality physician referrals.
+Unfortunately, many provider organizations have difficulty maintaining a constant stream of quality physician referrals and capitalizing on those referrals.
 Consider the following statistics:

-- Fifty percent of referrals by professionals never end with an actual doctor’s visit
+- One-half of all referrals never end with an actual doctor’s visit

-How can marketing to doctors for referrals be more effective?
-While dozens of actions can help, the following are five killer strategies proven to help increase physician referrals.
+conversion rate, and improve the healthcare experience for your patients?
+While dozens of actions can help, the following are five killer strategies proven to help improve the referral process.

-Conditions such as these are all part of a day’s work for many doctors, depending on their specialty.
-Even those who are not facing such circumstances are busy and lack the available time, ability, and even the desire to work on building relationships with other physicians.
+Most providers and healthcare administrators are busy and lack the available time, ability, and even the desire to work on building relationships with other physicians.
+Ultimately relationships take work.

 Besides the effective strategies to increase physician referrals lined out in this article, hundreds of tactics should be implemented to build upon and grow professional relationships.

 Practice representatives, which are more commonly known as physician liaisons, are necessities in today’s competitive marketplace.
-While the investment needed to hire a full-time physician liaison is substantial – with the average doctor representative making $58,150 per year – the right one holds the potential to deliver ten times the return on investment.
+While the investment needed to hire a full-time physician liaison is substantial–with the average doctor representative earning $58,150 per year–the right one holds the potential to deliver ten times the return on investment.

 Which begs the question: What qualities does the right doctor liaison possess?